 HOW YOU CAN HELP

-Cumbria Community Foundation has set up a fund to help vulnerable people affected by the outbreak.
+Cumbria Community Foundation has set up a fund with a target to raise £3m to help vulnerable people affected by the outbreak.
 If you’d like to support this initiative, details are here.

 Cumbria LEP is asking businesses with surplus Personal Protective Equipment (PPE) – such as moisture-repellent masks, gloves, aprons and hand sanitiser – to donate it for use by health and care workers.
 Register here.